apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 #### Classes

-If a class has a superclass, it will inherit the isolation of its parent.
+A subclass will always inherit the isolation of its parent.

 ```swift
 @MainActor